Rayan-Ghabashi/Certificate_generator_website/README.md

 http://127.0.0.1:5000/
 ```
 4. **Upload a CSV file:**
-- Click on the 'Upload CSV' button and select your CSV file.
+- Click on the 'Upload CSV' button and select your CSV file **The names must be under the column 'Name'**.
 5. **Upload a PDF template file:**
 - Click on the 'Upload Template' button and select your PDF template file.
 6. **Generate and download certificates:**